 Install roof cross supports to the posts, first with one screw at each post, then two tightly secured all-the-way-through bolts at each joint.
 Then angle-screw each rafter to each cross support with two 3-1/2 in. screws.

 Screw a 2×6 ledger board to the laminated peak beam to support the upper ends of the rafters (Photo 9 and Fig. D).
 Cut all the rafters to length, making 13-degree angle cuts (or adjusted to your project) at the upper ends to fit against the peak beam.
 Use a jigsaw to cut the concave ends on the rafter tails, as shown in Fig. D, and the bird’s-mouths at the eaves.

 Mount the two end rafters first, then the center rafter, then divide the space evenly on both sides of the center rafter to position the others.
 Secure the rafters with angle-driven screws to the peak beam and the ledger board, and to the horizontal eave beam.

-To rigidly brace the roof and the entire freestanding structure, cut the 2×8 roof cross supports (they’re painted red in Photo 10 for clarity).
+To rigidly brace the roof and the entire freestanding screen room structure, cut the 2×8 roof cross supports (they’re painted red in Photo 10 for clarity).
 The top edges of these cross supports are beveled 13 degrees (or adjusted to your project), and the cross support on the lower side of each post is cut narrower so that the bottom edges of the paired supports are flush.
 Mount the cross supports in place with one screw at each post, then secure the rafters to them with angledriven 3-1/2 in. deck screws—two screws for each rafter into each cross member.
 To give the structure lateral strength, the cross supports are secured to the posts with tightly fastened carriage bolts rather than lag bolts—two at each post.